10+ HOURS OF LIVE MOUNTAIN BIKE COVERAGE COMING TO RED BULL TV OCTOBER 1-4

 - A full slate of GoPro course previews featuring Brook Macdonald, Vali Höll, Szymon Godziek, Emil Johansson, and more.

 - Exclusive Crankworx social media content including highlights, athlete takeovers and destination features.

 And: So.
 Much.
 More.
 After all, it’s Crankworx, baby.

 Here are the details of what to watch, when, as international Crankworx racing returns to the airwaves.

 10 a.m.
 CEST / 1:00 a.m.
 PDT

 For the second year in Innsbruck, Dual Slalom racing will bring together a cross-section of the world’s best mountain bikers to race head-to-head through a twisting track made up of rollers, berms, and tricky grass turns.
 Last year, the final section of slick grass was where dreams were dashed for some.
-Expect a raw test of bike handling as these rivalries play out over the 17+ seconds of explosive racing.
+Fans tuning in can expect to see a raw test of bike handling as these rivalries play out over the 17+ seconds of explosive racing.

 2019: Matthew Sterling and Vaea Verbeeck

 6 p.m.
 CEST / 9:00 a.m.
 PDT3-

 The Thursday double-header will roll on under the lights as the sun sets on the first day of Crankworx Innsbruck.
 The Innsbruck Pump Track has often been where French riders battle it out for top spot.
 Past Crankworx Pump Track winners Adrien Loron, Chaney Guennet, Tomas Lemoine, and Mathilde Bernard are all set to compete, with a stacked roster of fast racers nipping at their heels.
 In fact, a look at the qualification results shows the Netherlands’ Niels Bensink coming in under a second behind both Loron and Guennet.
 Loron clocked the fastest qualie time for the men with a 38.5, while Bernard went fastest in the women’s field with a 43.1.